NotVerySmart/time-difference/README.md

 OOP was replaced by functional programming (from a Class to standalone functions).
 This gives better compatibility with older browsers when `let` and `const` are replaced by `var`.

-There are still aproximations (month == 30days, year == 365days), therefore the program is 100% correct.
+There are still aproximations (month == 30days, year == 365days), therefore the program is not 100% correct.
 By attempting to fix that, the program would become a lot longer and less readable.
 That is the reason I decided not to fix that.
 Feel free to add that yourself and to send a merge request so everybody can benifit from that.

 Refer to the example if you have difficulties setting it up.